-We can further say, on the level of individuals that Satan is working to bring about disobedience to God and to His word, both in regards to the things that are believed and the things that are done as religious works, so that God is not glorified, nor His commandments kept.
+Satan would have people to sniff the air, to see which way the theological wind is blowing.
+And thus truth is twisted to include lies or errors in doctrine.
+Truth is twisted to the damnation or misdirection of many souls.
+We can further say, on the level of individuals, that Satan is working to bring about disobedience to God and to His word.
+He does this, both in regards to the things that are believed, and the things that are done as religious works.
+So God is not glorified, nor His commandments kept.

 Look at 1st Peter 4: 1-5 - "Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin, that he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God."
 "For we have spent enough of our past lifetime in doing the will of the Gentiles - when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries."
 "In regard to these, they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you."
 "They will give an account to Him who is ready to judge the living and the dead."

 Brothers and sisters, this is how we once were.
 This was how we conducted ourselves.
 But since Christ suffered for us in the flesh, we should arm ourselves with the same mind.
 In what sense have we ceased from sin?
-We have not lost our indwelling remaining corruption, so in what sense is Peter speaking here?
-It is that we do not want to sin purposely, and we have the power not to sin.
-And all of that process of sanctification is going to involve some degree of suffering in our flesh; that is, denying ourselves, being crucified to our flesh.
-And we remind ourselves that we have spent too much time in the past pursuing these sinful things that we once pursued.
-We were fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as others who do not know Christ.
-This was what we once loved before we came to know Christ.
-But no longer.
+We have not lost our indwelling remaining corruption.
+So in what sense is Peter speaking here?
+It is that we do not want to sin purposely.
+And we have the power not to sin.
+And so, all of that process of sanctification, is going to involve some degree of suffering in our flesh.
+That is, denying ourselves, and crucifying the flesh with its lusts and passions.
+We will sometimes need to remind ourselves that we have spent too much time pursuing these sinful things that we once pursued.
+But now we resolve by Christ's grace, that we will do so no longer.